The Frontiers in Neuroscience journal series is the 1st most cited in Neurosciences

 Electronic ISSN: 1663-3563

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE

 PMCID: all published articles receive a PMCID

-Frontiers in Synaptic Neuroscience welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Frontiers in Synaptic Neuroscience welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to Frontiers in Synaptic Neuroscience, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.